vtex-apps/recommendation-shelf/docs/README.md

 ### Obtaining the VRN

-The `campaignVrn` prop expects the **recommendation list ID** from VTEX Admin, the same value you get when you copy the list identifier after creating a recommendation list (that string is your VRN for the shelf).
+The campaignVrn prop takes the recommendation list ID from VTEX Admin.
+This is the identifier string shown after you create a recommendation list, also referred to as the shelf's VRN.

 #### Copying the list ID